jay-bean/jay-bean/README.md

 #### Exciting News: I graduate from App Academy the 26th of August! 🤩🤩🤩

 ##### 🌱 I'm a sprouting 🌱 software engineer with a focus in web development.
 Javascript has been my primary language and focus, but I am also proficient in Python.
 Currently I have created four full stack web applications.
-My most recent project, and one that I am really excited about, [Drop In](https://github.com/jay-bean/DropIn) is an AllTrails clone that features 🛹 skate parks and their locations.
+My most recent project, and one that I am really excited about, [Drop In](https://github.com/jay-bean/DropIn) is an AllTrails clone that features skate parks and their locations.

-##### On a more personal note, I love anything outdoors that'll get your blood pumping!
+##### A little about me outside of coding.
+I love anything outdoors that'll get your blood pumping!
 I skate, rock climb, enjoy riding motorcycles and hiking with my dogs.
 I'm also vegan with a passion for animal rights.

 ### This Week I Spent My Time On:
 <!--START_SECTION:waka-->